 Not Broke, Not Even Broken...

-A blog about...a motorcycle trip from North America to the tip of South America, but about So much more....Life!
+A blog about...a motorcycle trip in 2013 from North America to Central America and now about a bicycle trip from Alaska to San Diego.
+But it is really about So much more....Life!
 If you are between age 45-whatever and you thought the financial chips would fall in a different, more lucrative way, then you just may find this enriching, refreshing and inspiring!

 It is about how to define or redefine our sense of “purpose”, “happiness”.
 In our world, when things appear to be upside down, even twisted; there is a great “purpose” for each and every one of us.
 Our “purpose” and “happiness” is needed!

 So there was this ranch on the ocean, complete with a beautiful white ranch house and hundreds of Red Angus cattle .
 This pic was only one of the barns.
 I should have stopped when I saw the whole spread, but I was too caught up with my momentum.
 Anyway I designed in my head this whole logo and name for these cowboys.
 I called it “Surfing Cowboys”.
 The logo was of all of these cattle body surfing with front and back hooves stretched out and a cowboy on a surfboard with a lasso rope in the air right behind the cattle.
 The cowboy would have polka dot surf shorts on, red cowboy boots and a cowboy hat!
 How’s that for high mileage imagination?
 I managed to put 75 miles on yesterday riding into San Fran!

 "Breakfast of Champions" on the go…cold, left over pizza from last night!
 Today I want to get about 80 miles in down the coast, so tomorrow I only have 30 into San Fran.
 The idea is to be off of Coast Hyw 1 on the weekend.
 It’s a very narrow, twisty road and just don’t want to combine that with the weekend wine tasters.